The Plot Against Kennedy: The 292nd Evolutionary Lens with Bret Weinstein and Heather Heying

 Let's start with the abstract and then just read a few of the highlights here.

-Compelling evidence shows that SARS-CoV-2 and SARS-CoV-2 modified mRNA biologics slash vaccines are products of gain of function research with genomic features and vaccine outcomes that suggest deliberate engineering rather than natural evolution.
+Compelling evidence shows that SARS-CoV-2 and SARS-CoV-2 modified mRNA biologics slash vaccines are products of gain of function research, with genomic features and vaccine outcomes that suggest deliberate engineering rather than natural evolution.

-Far from benign these vaccines have unleashed profound harm, disrupting nearly every system of the human body and contributing to unprecedented levels of morbidity and mortality.
+Far from benign, these vaccines have unleashed profound harm, disrupting nearly every system of the human body and contributing to unprecedented levels of morbidity and mortality.

 From autoimmune diseases and cardiovascular catastrophes to pregnancy complications and aggressive cancers, the pattern of systemic toxicity cannot be dismissed as coincidental.

-Urgent scrutiny and accountability are needed so apropos what I was just saying about Fauci we have suppression of information and early vaccine development early in this article.
+So, apropos what I was just saying about Fauci, we have suppression of information and early vaccine development early in this article.

-The rapid development of a vaccine prototype by Fauci's Vaccine Research Center, VRC, and Moderna, by January 13th, 2020, before human-to-human transmission was officially confirmed, exposed an early understanding of the virus's high potential for large-scale spreading.
+The rapid development of a vaccine prototype by Fauci's Vaccine Research Center, VRC, and Moderna by January 13th, 2020, before human-to-human transmission was officially confirmed, exposed an early understanding of the virus's high potential for large-scale spreading.

 Yet this awareness was withheld from doctors and nurses treating early coronavirus disease 2019 COVID-19 patients.